I mostly work with video and motion graphics, but I also have an extensive background in graphic and web design.

 - Banking Tools

 - Auto Loans

-Unlike my agency output I created most of these myself from concept-to-design, including design of physical packaging when that was a thing.
-These feature a varied mix of original illustration, photography, or digital artwork — along with some appropriated imagery from the public domain.
+I created most of these myself from concept-to-design, including design of the physical packaging in some cases.
+These feature a varied mix of original illustration, photography, or digital artwork — while others utilize appropriated imagery from the public domain.

 Thanks for taking a look at some of my work!Email Eric